dataspecer/ds-wdoi/docs/progress.md

     - **Thoughts**:
       - There might be a problem with the number of range/domain values of properties.
 Depending on the usage in the ontology.
 Some propreties can probably have a lot of domain and range classes.
       - It is similar to the SchemaTree recommender, so maybe we could exclude it?
+2. Dealing with the number of domains and ranges.
-2. I tackled the problem with the number of properties in range/domain by computing the statistics only for a class and not globally.
+    1. I tackled the problem with the number of properties in range/domain by computing the statistics only for a class and not globally per property.
+        - This included changing the preprocessing phase on the 1. and 2. phase in the computation of the usage statistics.
-  - Now I have a solution that can deal with the high number of classes using inifinite scroll.
+        - Then I had to change the backend to deal with the new format - storing ranges of properties per class.
+        - Also, changed the domains/ranges api to be on classes and not for a property.
+        - The number of properties reduced, but there were still properties with a large number of domains/ranges.
+    2. I tested the usage of domains and ranges, and realized, the problem was not the amount of data sent, but displaying them in the frontend.
+        - I modified the APIs to send only the neccessary data to the front end.
+        - And on the frontend I implemented infinite list.
+        - Now it works fine.
+        - Subsequent question was whether to return the the previous solution where I displayed all ranges/domains from a property disregarding the class.
-  - Should I maybe return to the previous solution?
+  3. I returned to the previous solution displaying all domains/ranges per property.
+      - To not put the previous efforts in vain, I use the per class domains/ranges as priority when displaying the domains/ranges.
 3. Mergin of the domain and range from usage statistics and constraints is done in preprocessing.
+    - Literal properties:
-  - I extended all classes with literal properties based on subjectType constraints on literal properties.
+      - I extended all classes with literal properties based on subjectType constraints.
-  - I extended all classes for item properties, that define subject and value type constraints.
-    - To exclude no ranges or no domains on item properties.
-    - There was also a way to extend them globally:
+    - Item properties:
+      - I extended the subject/value types from usage statistics with the constraint classes.
-      - For each class in domain/range of a property assign it either value/subject types and do the reverse as well.
+        - For each property I included domains/ranges iff the property could point somewhere.
-      - But that would lead to enourmous domains/ranges for properties, which I tried to reduce in this phase.
+        - For the classes I just added usage of the property, but did not added the ranges for those properties.
+          - The idea was that, if the property is not used on the class, there should be no additional priority.
+    - Good thing is that now there is no property with empty domain/range.
 4. I boosted the properties for this type to 1 for all classes, but found out many classes do not have the properties used by the constraints.
     - So far I do not add the properties to the classes.

-- **Main points**
+- **Pros from previous solutions** :
   - Used Gzip instead of Bzip2 - cut the combined 1. and 2. phase from 1 day and 9 hours to just 10 hours.
+  - Removed dependency on schema tree.
-  - Shorter domains/ranges for properties.
+  - Better recommendations of properties.
+    - Computing statistics on property usage per class.
-    - Computing statistics for domain/range per class.
+    - Computing statistics of a property domains/ranges per class.
-    - Takes more memory.
-    - I have created new solution with the front end that could now display all of the properties.
-      - Question is, should I return to the previous solution?
-      - With that, I could do the merge.
+    - We have local recommendations for a class.
   - Boosting of properties for this type.
-    - But a lot of them are missing from the statistics.
-  - Mergin of the constraints with usage statistics done in preprocessing phase.
+  - Merging of the constraints with usage statistics done in preprocessing phase.
-    - Easier to implement.
-    - But only based for literals and items properties if they have both subject/value type constraints.

-- TODO
+- **Issues**:
-  - ask necasky about the return of the solution displaying all domains and ranges.
-  - now i could do the merge
+  - Merging of the constraints with usage statistics done in preprocessing phase.
+    - Not including proproprty constraints, iff the property do not point somewhere.
+    - It means that the property was never used, and does not provide both subject/value types, but only one side.
+  - Boosting of properties for this type.
+    - I do not include properties for this type if the property is not used on the class.